 Including toolbars in custom viewers¶

-When defining a data viewer (as described in Writing a fully customized Qt viewer (advanced)), it
+When defining a data viewer (as described in Writing a custom viewer for glue with Qt), it

 is straightforward to add a toolbar that can then be used to add tools.
 To do

 attributes, which should give the class to use for the toolbar, and the default

 tools that should be present in the toolbar: